Home

 Smiling man in leather jacket and cap with paint splatters.

 Camping has always been part of our DNA — just in very different (and slightly questionable) ways.
-Joe grew up camping through Scouts, picking up a mix of useful survival skills and a solid belief that most problems could be solved by winging it with confidence.
+Joe grew up camping through Scouts, picking up a mix of useful survival skills and a solid belief that you should always be prepared, but also that most problems could be solved by winging it with confidence.
 He learned essential camping tips like how to start a fire, tie a knot, and debate at length with a compass that was absolutely certain north was somewhere else.
 Tina discovered camping later in life and immediately fell in love with the freedom it offered — fresh air, wide-open spaces, and the undeniable joy of realizing there were no adults present.
 Camping meant late nights, questionable decisions, and memories that survived mostly intact.
 Somewhere between Joe’s “this should probably work” approach and Tina’s enthusiastic “we’ll laugh about this later” mindset, we found our camping groove.
 Together, we learned that real camping success isn’t about having the best gear or a perfectly planned trip, especially when exploring RV campgrounds.
 It’s about the stories that come from things going sideways, the glow of a campfire at the end of the day, and laughing — usually at ourselves — when the plan quietly turns into the adventure, which is something we often share on our travel blog.

 Young & Broke